There are now 3 possible online modes for units:

 - Unit rules

-- enrolment in Neuroscience honours specialisation in the Bachelor of Science (Honours) (BH004) or the Bachelor of Philosophy (Honours) (BH005)
+- Enrolment in BH004 Bachelor of Science (Honours) or BH005 Bachelor of Philosophy (Honours) or HON-NEURS Neuroscience

-- APHB4001 Scientific Communication Part 1, APHB4002 Research Design and Analysis Part 1 and NEUR5514 Honours Dissertation Part 1
+- Successful completion of Or Enrolment in Three Unit(s) APHB4001 Scientific Communication Part 1 And Unit(s) APHB4002 Research Design and Analysis Part 1 And Unit(s) NEUR5514 Neuroscience Honours Dissertation Part 1

 - Contact hours